top of page

 Betung Kerihun and Danau Sentarum are unusual in Indonesia in being managed by one park office, a recognition of the interconnectedness of the landscape.
 However, despite its ecological importance, significant portions of the Bentarum corridor remain without formal protection.
 Its forests are increasingly fragmented....

-Recognising that the threats to Bentarum’s biodiversity are multi-dimensional, Sangga Bumi is currently implementing a multi-year project to enhance the resilience of Bentarum’s residents and improve overall ecosystem health.
+Recognising that the threats to Bentarum’s biodiversity are multi-dimensional, Sangga Bumi is aligning economic development and conservation through the creation of the Bentarum Innovation Hub.
+Through this Innovation Hub, Sangga Bumi brings together public and private stakeholders to enhance the resilience of Bentarum’s residents and improve ecosystem health.
 Bringing together our Sangga STEM approach, our programme is based around four key objectives:

-4. Empower communities to effectively manage their forest areas and build appropriate sustainable development initiatives that increase their long-term resilience and autonomy.
+Empower communities to effectively manage their forest areas

 bottom of page